Theta rank, levelness, and matroid minors: -level matroids

 \section{$2$-level matroids}

 In this section we investigate the excluded minors for the class of $2$-level matroids and, by Theorem~\ref{thm:GPT}, equivalently the matroids of Theta rank $1$.
 In this case we can give the complete and in particular finite list of forbidden minors.
-We start by showing that we can exclude matroids with few elements and of small rank.
+We start by showing that matroids with few elements and of small rank are always $2$-level.
+By Proposition~\ref{prop:only_flacets} we only need to inspect the levelness of flacets of a matroid.

 \begin{prop} Let $\MM=(E,\BB)$ be a matroid.
 If $\rk(\MM) \le 2$ or $|E| \le 5$, then $\MM$ is $2$-level. \end{prop} \begin{proof} The case $\rk(\MM)=1$ is trivial since there is no proper flacet.
 On the other hand, if $\rk(\MM)=2$ the proper flacets are necessarily flacets of rank $1$.
 The linear function $\ell_F(\x)$ for any such flacet $F$ only takes values in $\{0,1\}$ and thus is $2$-level.
 By~\eqref{eqn:V-dual} and Proposition~\ref{prop:TH-aff}, $\MM$ and $\MM^*$ have the same Theta rank and levelness.
 If $|E| \le 5$, then either $\MM$ or $\MM^*$ is of rank $\le 2$. \end{proof}